 Here's what we've learned from the kind of trial and error you can avoid.

-• Your laminate's thickness could end up in your not being able to open and close the door to your room properly.
+- Your laminate's thickness could prevent you from opening and closing the door to your room properly.
 It's crucial that you test this beforehand!
-If this is the case, you will need to remove the door totally and plane it along the bottom so that you have the room you need for your new flooring.
+If this is the case, you will need to remove the door and plane it along the bottom so that you have the room you need for your new flooring.

-• Staggering plank joins running side-by-side is always a good idea.
-If they're fitted too close together you could make it look a little crowded.
+- Staggering plank joins running side-by-side are always a good idea.
+If they're fitted too close they could make the room look a little crowded.
 Aim for around 300 mm between them.

-• Laying your laminate flooring horizontally or vertically is up to you, but it's important you know something about these two approaches.
+- Laying your laminate flooring horizontally or vertically is up to you, but it's important to know something about these two approaches.

 Vertical positioning will elongate your space and is perfect for pointing towards a window because it'll follow natural light.
 Laying your flooring horizontally, however, is great if you want a small room to look a bit bigger.